 While Brian shopped for engineering support, Zimzod took a wider tour of the place, looking at everything.
 He especially eyed the erotic offerings, ranging from simple tactile surrogate-robots to more completely life-like and responsive units.
 He saw those as he walked, as well as all manner of units that could serve the needs of the ship.
 From simple cleaning and galley steward/cook units, that would free up Rol, to autodocs, that would free up Mikah.
 Some provided low berth treatment systems they didn't have.
 Everything from cargo loaders to co-pilot systems (intelligently watching sensors and raising alarms while in jump or even in port), to ships computer modules allowing the ship to be, in part, controlled verbally from anywhere aboard with voice commands.
 Zimzod quickly found they could spend a lot of cash there, and frequently returned to the intimate services androids before ultimately heading back towards Brian and Mikah.

-Before he got back to them, Zimzod spent the most time examining shipboard security androids.
+Another area of special interest for Zimzod were the shipboard security androids.
 He saw many solutions, from built in( in-wall or in-floor/ceiling panel ) to mobile units( tractor, legs, anti-grav ).
 They came in many forms, from ball to lifelike, with solutions from restraint to subduing weapons(gas) to actual combat weapons.
 Narrowing his attention to combat armed 'droids, Zimzod found taser, laser and slug throwing capabilities, and a set of 'droids that could carry the tranq-firing capabilities of a snub pistol and provide laser as well.
 Those units varied from 'droids hard wired into the ships power system for unlimited laser fire, to units with battery-power built in and a more limited combat survivability.
 Obviously, the more built in fire power, the larger the unit needed to be.
 For a basic 'Eyes, laser and tranq package' with the needed sensors, a rep estimated the 'droid(s) would cost KCr 40 each, and need to plug into ship's power for significant battle support.
 But they would be able to handle minor issues while moving independently.